Construction of G_2-instantons via twisted connected sums

 \subsection{Acknowledgements}

 We thank Daniele Faenzi, Marcos Jardim and Thomas Walpuski for many important discussions.
 In particular, we acknowledge Marcos Jardim for suggesting the Hartshorne-Serre technique to produce bundles parametrised by curves.
-GM is supported by Fapesp grant 2014/05733-9.
-HSE is supported by Fapesp grant 2014/24727-0 and CNPq Productivity Grant 312390/2014-9.
-JN is supported by a Simons Collaboration Grant on `Special Holonomy in Geometry, Analysis and Physics'.
+GM is supported by S\~ao Paulo Research Foundation (Fapesp) grant 2014/05733-9 and the Marco Brunella Grant of Burgundy University.
+HSE is supported by Fapesp grant 2014/24727-0 and the Brazilian National Council for Scientific and Technological Development (CNPq) Productivity Grant 312390/2014-9.
+JN is supported by the Simons Foundation under the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics (grant \#488631, Johannes Nordström).

-\section{\texorpdfstring{$G_{2}$}{G2}-manifolds via semi-Fano 3-folds}
+\section{\texorpdfstring{$\rm G_{2}$} {G2}-manifolds via semi-Fano 3-folds}

 The goal of this section is to present a concrete example of a matching of building blocks, constructed from a certain pair of Fano 3-folds.
 We begin by reviewing some background about the construction and the matching problem.